Jiang241023/research_project/README.md

 > ├─ feature_extraction/              # where you can extract the features.
 > ├─ grit_like_and_graphormer_like/   # crucial files for hybrid_approach.
 > │  ├─ framework/                    # where you can find components of models such as encoder, head, layer, loader, loss funtion, network, and optimizer.
-> │  ├─ main.py                       # where you can run the training loop
+> │  ├─ main.py                       # where you can run the training loop.
 > │  ├─ predict.py                    # where you can predict the springback.
 > ├─ visualization/                   # where you can implement the visualization.
 > ├─ .gitignore